Understanding the minimum down payment for conventional loans: when 3%, 5%, or 10% is the best choice

 • Instead of spending all your cash on a down payment, you may be able to keep some for emergencies

 If you owned a home within the last 3 years, the lowest down payment you can make for a conventional loan is 5%.
 A key benefit of making a 5% down payment is that you’ll qualify for an adjustable-rate mortgage (ARM).
 These types of mortgages can help you save money in the long run if you plan to sell the home within 10 years.
-You see, the first 5-, 7-, or 10-years of an ARM has a low introductory fixed interest rate.
+The first 5-, 7-, or 10-years of an ARM has a low introductory fixed interest rate.
 When this introductory period ends, the interest rate adjusts twice a year—sometimes it goes up, sometimes down.

 Often the introductory fixed interest rate of an ARM is lower than the interest rates offered for traditional fixed-rate mortgages.
-If you plan to buy a starter home, then buy a larger one before the ARM introductory fixed interest rate ends; an ARM can be a smart choice for you.
+If you plan to buy a starter home, buy a larger one before the ARM introductory fixed interest rate ends; an ARM can be a smart choice for you.

 Homebuyers with 5% down can qualify for fixed-rate mortgages and adjustable-rate mortgages for single-family homes, condos, townhouses, and planned unit developments (PUD).
 As the down payment is less than 20%, you’ll likely need to pay PMI until your home equity reaches at least 20%.